Medical Marijuana and Autism Spectrum Disorder

 Sam’s family began giving Sam medical cannabis, in the form of an oral concentrated hash.
 The “hash” that Sam was given by his family, was a small ball, about the size of a BB, or smaller.
 He did not “smoke” marijuana to medicate, except on a few rare occasions, he always was administered his cannabis by way of eating a small ball of hash.
 They also lived in a medical marijuana state, and went through all the proper channels to obtain their sons medical cannabis.You can find a link to Sam’s Story at the bottom of this article.

-Sam’s story is one that is hard to relate to if you have never been around a child with behavioural problems brought on by autism, but Sam’s family searched long and hard for a way to help Sam, and eventually, when all other possibilities failed them, they got desperate and tried medical marijuana as a last-ditch effort to save their family, and their sons life.
+Sam’s story is one that is hard to relate to if you have never been around a child with behavioral problems brought on by autism, but Sam’s family searched long and hard for a way to help Sam, and eventually, when all other possibilities failed them, they got desperate and tried medical marijuana as a last-ditch effort to save their family, and their sons life.

 You see, Sam’s parents and the rest of Sam’s family, were given their life back by medical marijuana, but only after they were basically at the end of the line, and had tried years worth of costly prescriptions drugs and other treatments that did not work.

-Sam’s father will tell you how they went from fearing a need to hospitalize or institutionalize their son, to seeing a 70-80% improvement in Sam’s behaviour/condition after beginning his medical marijuana treatment. (and being removed from ALL his other prescriptions)
+Sam’s father will tell you how they went from fearing a need to hospitalize or institutionalize their son, to seeing a 70-80% improvement in Sam’s behavior/condition after beginning his medical marijuana treatment. (and being removed from ALL his other prescriptions)

 Some positive effects of medical marijuana on Sam’s autism were:

-Conditions significantly improved by medical cannabis: attitude, happiness, express happiness appropriately (Sam used to only laugh when others were crying/hurt/angry), flexibility to changes in routine plans, improved affection towards others, improved concentration and behaviour at school, improved overall well-being – less stomach aches, better apatite/eating habits (possibly due to not taking the pharmaceuticals that he was taking prior to beginning medical cannabis).
+Conditions significantly improved by medical cannabis: attitude, happiness, express happiness appropriately (Sam used to only laugh when others were crying/hurt/angry), flexibility to changes in routine plans, improved affection towards others, improved concentration and behavior at school, improved overall well-being – less stomach aches, better apatite/eating habits (possibly due to not taking the pharmaceuticals that he was taking prior to beginning medical cannabis).

 Mild improvements with medical cannabis: language, reduced self-stimulation (fingers to mouth etc.), reduced hyperactivity, increased ability to learn new information, and improved sociability w/peers.